tomand285/usefulAPI-serverless/README.md

 ### What is this repository for? ###

 To house all of my one-off API ideas.
+This is the serverless verison of this API.

 ### How do I get set up? ###